loopstick/Mechatronics-CCA-Spring-2018/README.md

 		- Describe how, from a technical point of view, your choice of hardware and software achieves that goal
 		- Accurate schematic
+		- Parts list
+		- A few pictures of overall project plus some close ups of the electronics and any mechanism (cellphone is fine)
+		- A short video (cellphone is fine) of the operational project
 		- Program(s) must be well commented
 			- Each variable must have a meaningful name
 			- Each section (function, code block, loop, whatever) must be explained
 			- All unused variables and code must be removed (debugging code commented out may remain)
+- If you are participating in the Interface Show and have any parts checked out from the Hybrid Lab you may give them to me after the show (with your name somehow attached) and I will return them for you, if you wish.

 ### Monday May 1 at 11:59pm: Deadline for putting information into the spreadsheet